Endrick

-Endrick Felipe Moreira de Sousa (born 21 July 2006), known as Endrick (/pt-BR/), is a Brazilian professional footballer who plays as a striker for club Real Madrid and the Brazil national team.
+Endrick Felipe Moreira de Sousa Pessoa (born 21 July 2006), known mononymously as Endrick (/pt-BR/), is a Brazilian professional footballer who plays as a striker for La Liga club Real Madrid and the Brazil national team.

+Endrick progressed through the youth system of Palmeiras and made his senior debut for the club in 2022, becoming the youngest player to appear for their first team.
+He helped Palmeiras win consecutive Série A titles and established himself as one of Brazil's most highly rated young forwards before joining Real Madrid in 2024.

+Endrick represented Brazil at youth level before making his senior debut for Brazil in 2023.
+He scored his first senior international goal against England at Wembley Stadium and later represented Brazil at the 2024 Copa América and 2026 FIFA World Cup.

 Early life

 Endrick was born in Taguatinga, Federal District, and has one brother and two sisters.
 His father, Douglas de Sousa Silva Ramos, pursued a career in professional football and left his family when Endrick was eleven years old to play for several small clubs in Brasília.
-His mother was unemployed and homeless during that time, forcing Endrick and his siblings to reside in an orphanage at São Paulo until his father returned after six months.
+His mother was unemployed and homeless during that time, forcing Endrick and his siblings to reside in an orphanage in São Paulo until his father returned after six months.
 Both his parents worked at a cafe on the city's underground train station before his father received employment by Palmeiras as a janitor.

 Endrick started playing football at the age of four, and his father published his goals on YouTube to attract interested parties among the big Brazilian clubs.
 Endrick vowed to become a professional footballer to help his family after his parents were unable to feed him.
 At the age of eight, he trained in a Real Madrid camp with his friends at Águas Claras; he grew up supporting Real Madrid and idolised Cristiano Ronaldo.
 He was also inspired by other Brazilians who played for Madrid such as Ronaldo, Vinícius Jr., Rodrygo and Éder Militão.